Cold room solutions by Ryan-Jayberg

-It’s important to perform these checks regularly to avoid running on a faulty system.
-Failing to look after your cold room properly will shorten its lifespan, and can also make the products you have in storage unusable if the temperature is affected.
+It’s important to perform these checks regularly to avoid running a faulty system.
+Failing to look after your cold room properly will shorten its lifespan.
+It can also make the products you have in storage unusable if the temperature is affected.

-If this has been the case for a while, then you run the risk of your cold room potentially suffering long-term damage.
-This means that the repairs it may need could be more drastic and expensive, or you might need a new cold room altogether.
+If this has been the case for a while, then you run the risk of your cold storage room potentially suffering from long-term damage.
+This means that the repairs it may need could be more extensive and costly, or you might need even a new cold room altogether.

-This is why we ask you to get in touch with one of our friendly team at Ryan-Jayberg if you’re interested in purchasing a cold room.
-You can discuss your requirements with us so we can get back to you with an appropriate quote.
-We offer the best value for money around, meaning that you’ll benefit from the industry experience and expertise of our engineers for an agreeable price.
+This is why we ask you to get in touch with our friendly team at Ryan-Jayberg if you’re interested in purchasing a cold room.
+You can discuss your requirements with us and we can get back to you with an appropriate quote.
+We offer the best value for money around, meaning that you’ll benefit from the industry experience and expertise of our engineers at an agreeable price.

 A cold room essentially works the same way as standard refrigerators or freezers, just on a larger scale.
 It allows you to keep a designated area at a specific temperature, ensuring that the products inside are kept in the best possible condition.
-You can adjust the temperature according to the safety requirements for your products, making this the ideal way to store large quantities of climate-sensitive stock in a cold environment.
+You can adjust the temperature according to the safety requirements for your products.
+This makes it an ideal method for storing large quantities of climate-sensitive stock in a cold environment.

-To put it simply, refrigeration systems work via heat exchange, meaning that warm air is drawn in and cooled, then blown out again as cold air.
+To put it simply, refrigeration systems work via heat exchange.
+This means that warm air is drawn in and cooled, then blown out again as cold air.
 A thermostat constantly monitors the temperature of the room, automatically adjusting the cooling unit’s output if the ambient temperature gets too high or too low.
 Usually, 2-4°C of variation is allowed before the thermostat sends signals to the unit.